power-d6/specification/docs/creating-modules.md

 While it is definitely possible to create modules by hand, the structure of the contents can be hard to manage and change over time.

 However, there is an easier way to create complex modules: using directories and the [`powerd6_cli`](https://github.com/powerd6/tools) tool.
+The [core rules](https://github.com/powerd6/core-rules) are a good example of this being used.

 ## Directory Structure

 The tool can run against any directory and works in the following manner:

-1. A file named `module` (regardless of extension) or all files inside the `module` directory will be used to fill the basic metadata (title, source, description) of the module.
+### Module metadata

-   1. The module metadata can optionally contain types and contents definitions
+The file named `module` (regardless of extension) or the files inside the directory `module` fill the basic metadata (title, source, description) of the module.

-2. The files inside the `types` and `content` directories will be mapped accordingly, with the following rules:
+The module metadata can also optionally contain types and contents definitions, but this is **not** recommended.

-   1. If a file named `_` (regardless of extension) exists:
+### Types and Content

-      - All files in that directory will be used to fill the metadata of a single entry;
+The files inside the `types` and `contents` directories will be mapped accordingly, with the following rules:

-      - Otherwise, each file in the directory will be mapped to their own entry.
+If a file named `_` (regardless of extension) exists, then all files in that directory will be used to fill the metadata of a single entry.
+Otherwise, each file in the directory will be mapped to their own entry.

-   2. Directories contained within the current directory will be mapped under the same rules as the basic directory.
+Other sub-directories contained within the current directory are mapped under the same rules.
+The one exception is the `rendering` subdirectory, where it's files will be added to the parent entry.

-      1. The `rendering` directory is treated differently when inside the `types` directory.
+For each created entry, their identifier is an underscore (`_`) separated list of the folder and file names between the first directory (`types` or `contents`) and the entry.

 ### Examples